4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

 ### Importing libraries and reading the dataset

 Our next step is to read in the data and do some preliminary exploration.
 This will help us figure out how we want to approach creating groups and finding patterns.
-In order to do that we need to import some necessary libraries (for this example)
+In order to do that we need to import some necessary libraries (for this example).
+In case any of them does not appear, make sure to install it.

 ```python